SYNchroACK/intelmq/docs/proposal.md

 intelmqctl restart <bot_id> <flags>
 ```

+### Description

+The restart command will call the stop and start commands.

 ### Procedure

 **> 1. Independently of bot status and run mode and process manager configurations:**